1tablespoonbourbonor 2 additional teaspoons pure vanilla extract

 1cupmarshmallow creme (also called marshmallow fluff)(about half a 7-ounce jar)

 Prepare and roll out the pie crust.
 Transfer it to a standard 9-inch pie dish.
 Trim the edges and fold under themselves before crimping with your fingers or a fork.
 Cover the crust with plastic wrap and refrigerate it for at least 30 minutes or up to 1 day.

 Place a rack in the center of the oven and preheat to 375 degrees F.

-To make the silkiest possible pie, use an immersion blender to puree until totally smooth; you can also transfer the mixture to a blender or food processor.
+To make the silkiest possible pie, use an immersion blender to puree until totally smooth; you may also transfer the mixture to a blender or food processor.
 Once the mixture is smooth and smells very fragrant, remove from the heat and let cool in the pot.

-TO STORE: Gently cover your pie and store in the refrigerator for up to 5 days.
+TO STORE: Gently cover your pie and store it in the refrigerator for up to 5 days.
 Let come to room temperature prior to serving.

 TO FREEZE: Bake your pie as directed in a disposable aluminum pie pan (leaving your pie dish available for other recipes).
 Tightly wrap your cooked and cooled pie in plastic wrap or aluminum foil, and store in a freezer-safe storage container or ziptop bag for up to 3 months.
 Let the pie thaw for at least 12 hours in the refrigerator before serving.